Summary of Changes 2020-2021

 Policies that are included in the Code of Student Conduct provide guidance and descriptions for the conduct of students, including misconduct requiring specific consequences.
 These changes to policy will provide further guidance to students, parents, teachers, and administrators in decisions regarding the education of students, appropriate behaviors, reporting of misbehavior, and consequences.
 The changes to the Code of Student Conduct this year include a statutory required change regarding threat assessments and an update to the Tobacco & Nicotine section by adding Vaping to current policy and a revision of said consequences.

-FOR THE 2018-19 SCHOOL YEAR WE HAVE THE FOLLOWING CHANGES:
+FOR THE 2020-21 SCHOOL YEAR THE FOLLOWING CHANGES ARE:

 Definitions for the following SESIR offenses have been revised: Battery, Burglary, Bullying, Campus Crime, Sexual Battery,

 POLICY 5500.08 – MISCONDUCT THAT REQUIRES SPECIFIC CONSEQUENCES

 Threats or acts of violence involving serious injury